ETdoFresh/Blog/content/post/import/2016/2016-05-07-the-beginning-of-summer-2016.md

   </p>
 </div>

 Hey everyone, today is the first day I tell myself, I will spend at least 10 minutes to write a blog entry a few times a week.
-Some may be content packed, but some may be like this&#8230; bare!
+Some may be content packed, but some may be like this... bare!

-Summer 2016 is packed for me, here are the things I&#8217;ll be doing:
+Summer 2016 is packed for me, here are the things I'll be doing:

   * Work with SinkLab Games
   * First Thesis class at University of New Orleans